Thomas E. Downing

 He is a leading expert on climate vulnerability and natural hazards, adaptation and food security, drawing upon 30 years of professional work.

-His PhD at Clark University was based on four years in Kenya, as an advisor to the Ministry of Environment and Natural Resources, and engagement that was reflected in work on the economics of climate change in East Africa and a briefing to cabinet in 2009 (see the SEI Annual Report for 2009).
+His PhD at Clark University was based on four years in Kenya, as an advisor to the Ministry of Environment and Natural Resources, and engagement that was reflected in work on the economics of climate change in East Africa and a briefing to cabinet in 2009.

 He has contributed to all four of the assessments of the Intergovernmental Panel on Climate Change, and is Review Editor for the fifth assessment now underway.
 He has contributed to many EC research projects, at present coordinating ClimateCost with Paull Watkiss and a major role in Mediation (with Paul and Sukaina Bharwani).